JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 The Aspect experiments which confirmed the theoretical results predicted by Bell demonstrated that any signals passing between the twin pair of correlated photons emitted by radio-active calcium must exceed the speed of light.

 High tech optical experiments have confirmed this conclusion.
 To do so, twin photon pairs were raced against one another.
-After adjusting their tracks to be identical, a barrier was placed across one path to take advantage of the tunneling effect--an effect long used in electronics with the tunneling diode  in which the probability relations for energy distribution permit the occasional electron to surmount "impossible" energy barriers.
+After adjusting their tracks to be identical, a barrier was placed across one path to take advantage of the tunneling effect--an effect long used in electronics with the tunneling diode  in which the probability relations for energy distribution permit the occasional electron to surmount “impossible” energy barriers.

 Interestingly the photon tunnelling through a barrier arrived at its target before its unimpeded twin, the average velocity over many trials being 1.7 times the velocity of light.
 It was also found that, in the process of tunneling, a photon is somehow able to sense the far side of the barrier and cross it in the same amount of time no matter how thick the barrier may be.
 Strange, is it not?
 Is a photon in some way conscious?